UNCLASSIFIED (U)

 9 FAM 402.2-5(E)(5) (U) Peace Corps Volunteer Trainers

 (U) An applicant invited to participate in the training of Peace Corps volunteers or coming to the United States under contract pursuant to sections 9 and 10(a)(4) of the Peace Corps Act (75 Statute 612) unless the applicant qualifies for A classification.
-See 9 FAM 403.9-5(B) notation to be inserted on any visa issued under this legislation.
+See 9 FAM 403.9-5(B) for the required annotation on any visa issued under this legislation.

 9 FAM 402.2-5(E)(6) (U) Applicants Involved in International Fairs or Expositions